 Tuesday May 02, 2017 | Category: Legal Topics

 The Telephone Consumer Protection Act (TCPA) is a federal statute that protects consumer rights.
 The TCPA prohibits automated calls, pre-recorded messages and text messages to cell phones.
-A debt collector cannot “robo call” your cell phone unless you give them consent.
+A debt collection calls cannot be performed automatically, or “robo call” your cell phone unless you give them consent.
 If you give them consent, you can revoke the consent at any time.

 You can revoke consent to call your cell phone orally over the phone.
-However, the best way to revoke consent is by a written “cease and desist” letter.
+However, the best way to revoke consent and stop debt collection calls is by a written “cease and desist” letter.
 Send the letter via certified mail.
 Keep a copy of the letter and save the return receipt.

 Document Continued Calls: